-The Youth We Reach
+The Youth We Serve

-The kids that we work with are kids around the Bay Area.
-They come from cities like Oakland, Richmond and some of the toughest neighborhoods in San Francisco, like Bayview-Hunter’s Point, the Tenderloin, and Chinatown.
-But they also come from places like Fresno where they aren’t necessarily in an urban environment, but where drug use may be one of the few activities that they’re drawn to by their peers.
+The youth we work with come from all over the Bay Area.
+They’re from cities like Oakland, Richmond and some of the toughest neighborhoods in San Francisco like Bayview-Hunter’s Point, the Tenderloin and Chinatown.
+They also come from places like Fresno where they aren’t necessarily in an urban environment, but where drug use may be one of the few activities that they’re drawn to by their peers.

-The most comprehensive overview of the importance of taking youth to nature comes from Richard Louv’s book Last Child in the Woods – Saving out Children from Nature-Deficit Disorder.
-Learn more at: www.childrenandnature.org
+The most comprehensive overview of the importance of taking youth into nature comes from Richard Louv’s book titled “Last Child in the Woods: Saving out Children from Nature-Deficit Disorder.”
+Learn more about the book here.